InexhaustibleSnake/UE-Recoil-Pattern-Tool-Plugin/README.md

 # UE-Recoil-Pattern-Tool-Plugin
-This plugin allows you to create a recoil pattern for FPS games like in CS GO
+This plugin allows you to create a recoil pattern for FPS games like in CS GO You can use this plugin for free for your commercial projects.
+The only limitation: you can't sell the plugin without making serious modifications and contacting me

 Video documentation: https://youtu.be/mxuruLQlBe8